Vitamin D Deficiency: Common Symptoms and Solutions

 As you can see in the chart below, food is not a great source of vitamin D. With that said, the foods that support your D levels are very healthy foods that supply a rich array of supportive nutrients that are needed for hormone balance and optimizing your vitamin D expression at the cells.

 I would encourage you to consume one or more of these top 6 foods every day and certainly at least 7-10 servings per week of them.
-If you have a food sensitivity to dairy or eggs than consume salmon or other fatty wild-caught fish and mushrooms a few times per week.
+If you have a food sensitivity to dairy or eggs then consume salmon or other fatty wild-caught fish and mushrooms a few times per week.

 vitamin d deficiency